 There’s a remarkable midrash (Yalkut Shimoni on Nach 443) that asks this very question:

-The rabbis have God looking at the destruction that has befallen Israel, and saying: “Comfort, oh comfort My people,”
+The rabbis imagine God looking at the destruction that has befallen Israel, and uttering the very same words of the prophet Isaiah: “Comfort, oh comfort My people…”

 ‘Comfort Me, Comfort Me, My people’?”